lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 The presented WebForum app further supports mobile compatability; all content and navigation (mobile hamburger) are responsive to device width.

-Lastly, the WebForum app is deployed to Heroku cloud deployment service.
+Lastly, the WebForum app is deployed to Heroku cloud deployment service: https://progsumm2.herokuapp.com